alessandrocandolini/dotfiles-public/nix.md

 sh <(curl -L https://nixos.org/nix/install)
 ```

+There were problems with MACOS in the past, due to the restrictions on creating `/nix` folder.
+Recent installers should take care of that automatically with 0 effort and no need to restart the machine.

-Go for multi mode installation on MAC.
+* Go for multi mode installation on MAC.
+* choose verbose mode
+* allow sudo commands

 ### Install nix darwin